Agung Prasetyo (footballer, born 1992): PSMS Medan

 He was signed for PSMS Medan to play in Liga 2 in the 2020 season.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.

 Persita Tangerang

 In 2021, Agung Prasetyo signed a contract with Indonesian Liga 1 club Persita Tangerang.
 He made his debut on 28 August 2021 in a match against Persipura Jayapura at the Pakansari Stadium, Cibinong.

 He scored his first goal for the club on 11 January 2022 in a 3–0 winning match against Persela Lamongan at Ngurah Rai Stadium.
 Persita's manager, Nyoman Suryanthara ensured that his team released Agung and 18 other players in preparation for Liga 1 next season, Persita's management respected Agung's decision and thanked him for joining Persita for one season.
-He contributed with 23 appearances and 1 goals during with the club.
+He made 23 appearances and scored one 1 goal for the club.